cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

   in the elliptic curve setting.
 - Section {{sec}}: Discusses the security considerations for the OPRF and VOPRF protocol.
-- Section {{apps}}: Discusses some existing applications of the OPRF/VOPRF protocol.
+- Section {{apps}}: Discusses some existing applications of OPRF and VOPRF protocols.
 - Section {{testvecs}}: Specifies test vectors for implementations in the elliptic curve setting.